UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

 # ToDo:
  - [x] Outline what kernels are included in the benchmark, along with how they will be run.
-   - [ ] Finish Sparce function descriptions, including what inputs are evaluated and why.
+   - [ ] Finish Sparce function descriptions, including what problems are evaluated and why.
  - [x] Consider the suitability of including batched versions of the chosen BLAS kernels.
- - [ ] Consider whether including MAGMA(-Batched) would be a worthwhile addition.
-   - Could provide a point of comparison to a heterogeneous library, given this benchmark will be testing CPU vs. GPU individually.
  - [x] Create main file which contains functionality of:
    - [x] Print system information such as CPU library used, GPU library used...
    - [ ] Running each BLAS kernel for all input types & shapes on CPU.
-     - [ ] Increase each dimension by 1 each run until reached upper-limit (user defined?).
+     - [x] Increase each dimension by 1 each run until reached upper-limit (user defined?).
-     - [ ] Each for `n` iterations (user defined?).
+     - [x] Each for `n` iterations (user defined?).
    - [ ] Running each BLAS kernel for all input types & shapes on GPU.
      - [ ] Increase each dimension by 1 each run until reached upper-limit (user defined?).
      - [ ] Each for `n` iterations (user defined?).